 Mark your calendar for these entrance fee–free dates in 2024:

 • Big Cypress National Preserve in Ochopee.
 The freshwaters of the Big Cypress Swamp are essential to the health of the neighboring Everglades.
 The National Preserve is spread out on either side of Tamiami Trail.
 To do with kids; start at the welcome center and walk the 200 yrd boardwalk through the mangroves, visit the Big Cypress Gallery, and watch the alligators at the Oasis Visitor Center.
+New in 2024, SWAMP Program: 6th graders become “scientists for a day,” conducting tests and tracking wildlife.
+Ranger-Led Field Trips: Interactive learning experiences in diverse habitats.

 • Biscayne National Park in Miami.
 The park is a boating, fishing, and diving destination with a combination of aquamarine waters, emerald islands, and coral reefs.
 To do with kids: snorkel along the bay or coral reefs, kayak through mangroves and on the 2nd Sunday of each month from Dec – April, the park hosts Family Fun Fest, three full hours of hands on activities for kids.
+New in 2024, Marine Biology Workshops: Teaching kids about coral reefs and marine ecosystems and Seagrass Adventures: Exploring underwater worlds and the importance of seagrasses.

 • Canaveral National Seashore near Titusville.
 This barrier island provides protection from storms, preserves ancient Timucua Native American mounds, and is a sanctuary for thousands of species of plants & animals.
 There are a number of beaches to choose from so check out the visitor center on Apollo Beach.
 The beaches are very natural and you won’t find any beach cafes or shops.